suilend/suilend/contracts/vaults/VAULT.md

 **Vault Management**: The manager holds a VaultManagerCap proving authority over the vault.
 They can deploy liquid funds to lending obligations, withdraw deployed funds back to vault liquidity, and create new obligations across multiple lending markets.

 **Rewards Compounding**: Rewards can be compounded through two mechanisms:
-- **Base token rewards**: Claimed and deposited directly back into the lending obligation (permissionless)
+- **Base token rewards**: Claimed and deposited directly into the vault's liquid balance (permissionless)
 - **Non-base token rewards**: Withdrawn, swapped externally for base token, then deposited to vault.
 Oracle-based slippage protection is enforced when both tokens have reserves in MAIN_POOL.
 Manager permission required for tokens without oracle coverage

 **Vault Crank**: A periodic operation that verifies all rewards with MAIN_POOL reserves/oracles have been compounded across all vault obligations, and accrues management and performance fees.
 The crank can only be called once per minute (minimum interval) and must be called at least once per hour.
 This freshness requirement is enforced on user/manager operations.